r-grandorder/tri-hermes/en/pages/prologue.md

 **P.A.
 System**
-Now that's the Fujimaru I know!Then without further ado, let's get started.</span>
+Now that's the Fujimaru I know!Then without further ado, let's get started.

 **P.A.
 System**
-Although this Phenomenon Intervention Method we're about to attempt is one of the first Chaldea ever devised, we banned its use because of its extreme difficulty and danger.</span>
+Although this Phenomenon Intervention Method we're about to attempt is one of the first Chaldea ever devised, we banned its use because of its extreme difficulty and danger.

 **P.A.
 System**
 You know how Rayshifting involves breaking a Master down into Spiritrons and outputting them into space-time as numeric values?
-Well, this way of traveling through space is the exact opposite.</span>
+Well, this way of traveling through space is the exact opposite.

 **P.A.
 System**
-We'll be slipping through a crack in this world into a Sea of Time, completely erasing our existence from reality.</span>
+We'll be slipping through a crack in this world into a Sea of Time, completely erasing our existence from reality.

 **P.A.
 System**
 ...We have a lot on our plates right now.
 An adversary that attacked Chaldea.
 Those things that fell from space.
-The Crypters.</span>
+The Crypters.

 **P.A.
 System**
-Like Mash said, we don't know WHAT'S going on right now.</span>
+Like Mash said, we don't know WHAT'S going on right now.

 **P.A.
 System**
-But one thing we know for sure is that they're all enemies&ndash;threats to humanity that even destroyed Chaldea.</span>
+But one thing we know for sure is that they're all enemies&ndash;threats to humanity that even destroyed Chaldea.

 **P.A.
 System**
-If we're going to do something about all this, we'll have to start breaking even more forbidden taboos.</span>
+If we're going to do something about all this, we'll have to start breaking even more forbidden taboos.

 **P.A.
 System**
-We are NOT handing over the future we worked so hard to take back to a bunch of newcomers we don't know the first thing about.</span>
+We are NOT handing over the future we worked so hard to take back to a bunch of newcomers we don't know the first thing about.

 **P.A.
 System**
-So first, we find a way out of this mess.Then, we strike back.</span>
+So first, we find a way out of this mess.Then, we strike back.

 **P.A.
 System**
-Well, let's get going, Master Fujimaru.We have a new weapon, and a new course ahead of us...</span>
+Well, let's get going, Master Fujimaru.We have a new weapon, and a new course ahead of us...

 **P.A.
 System:**
-Shadow Border, untether from reality.Void Space Dive, Zero Sail: unfurl!</span>
+Shadow Border, untether from reality.Void Space Dive, Zero Sail: unfurl!